Automatic Mutual Recognition

 - Individual building practitioners (except building surveyors and building inspectors)

-AMR will commence for the following practitioners from 1 July 2022:
+AMR commenced for the following practitioners on 1 July 2022:

 - All classes of building inspector